zandershah/cs488-demo/index.md

 <img src="0.png" class="double">
 <img src="1.png" class="double">

-> Aliasing artifacts in the geometries are smoothed and vertex normals are interpolated for smooth shading.
+> Aliasing artifacts are smoothed and vertex normals are interpolated for smooth shading.
 Lighting for the wine glass is a little strange because photons from the other side of the mesh are being collected.

 ## Photon Mapping (Building & Using), Reflection & Refraction
 <img src="3.png" class="double">
 <img src="4.png" class="double">

 > Photons are visualized [left] by illuminating a pixel if there is a photon within $2.5 \cdot 10^{-3}$ units away from the point of intersection.
-The neartest $500$ photons are collected [right] for lighting calculations.
+The nearest $500$ photons are collected [right] for lighting calculations.

 ## Multithreading